-Proposals will be evaluated primarily on the basis of the quality of the student's academic record, the clarity of the proposed research (with well-formulated questions, goals, methods), and the research funding needs expressed in the letter.
-Priority is given to students who are progressing well in their program and who have actively participated in the Kroc Institute's scholarly community and programing events (e.g., participation in PRES, the Dissertation Writer's Workshop, and so forth); Normally an award will not be given to a student with an "incomplete" at the time of the decision or the beginning date of the proposed work.
+- As a condition of summer research funding from the Kroc Institute, the Institute requires students to explore possible summer support from other sources, including other campus institutes such as the Kellogg Institute, the Nanovic Institute, joint departments, and the Institute for Scholarship in the Liberal Arts.
+In the event that such a scholarship is awarded, the student must notify the DDS. - To apply, students must submit a Summer Research Funding Request Form found on the Ph.D.
+Resources page of the Kroc Institute website by March 20 preceding the summer in which funding is needed. - Proposals will be evaluated primarily on the basis of the quality of the student's academic record, the clarity of the proposed research (with well-formulated questions, goals, methods), and the research funding needs expressed in the letter.
+Priority is given to students who are progressing well in their program and who have actively participated in the Kroc Institute's scholarly community and programming events (e.g., participation in PRES, the Dissertation Writer's Workshop, and so forth); Normally an award will not be given to a student with an "incomplete" at the time of the decision or the beginning date of the proposed work.

-In the event that summer plans change due to unforeseen events, the student must resubmit their letter with a revised budget to the DDS.
-This will be reevaluated and reapproved with a revised award.
+- In the event that summer plans change due to unforeseen events, the student must resubmit their letter with a revised budget to the DDS.
+This will be reevaluated and reapproved with a revised award. - Students who are awarded funding to support international research are encouraged to fill out the Fieldwork Contact Information Form found on the Ph.D.
+Resources page of the Kroc Institute website.
+Additional resources for international travel are also included on the same page.